Chart Color Schemes

 Wyee faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-A substantial 22.6% of the population actively pursues formal education.
-This includes 7.7% in primary education, 6.8% in secondary education, and 2.8% pursuing tertiary education.
+A substantial 22.6% of the population is actively pursuing formal education, including 7.7% in primary, 6.8% in secondary, and 2.8% in tertiary education.

 Frequently Asked Questions - Education